ErrorTzy/writings/papers/WS_Draft.md

 There are also more contemporary cases.People seems to reject epiphenomenalism largely due to the reason that, if there's no mental causation, then it seems we wouldn't have any agency, which is insane.
 And I will argue later that, the motivation of a widely held metasemantics principle, *the Principle of Charity*, actually comes from of a stronger version of *the Principle of Sanity*.
 Therefore, in fact people have been implicitly using this principle.

 Nonetheless, I will also try to sketch a direct defense.
-If the principle were false, then it would be possible for a creature to engage in philosophical reflection without believing itself to have rational agency.
-But philosophical reflection inherently requires making inferences and utilizing abstract concepts.
-Let's assume, as is widely held, that such complex thought requires language (or at least some language-like mentalese).
-Then, I argue in the following paragraph that using language for this purpose necessitates rational agency.
+If the principle were false, then it would be possible for a creature to engage in philosophical reflection without genuinely believing itself to have epistemic agency.
+But philosophical reflection is not just mechanically following rules.
+It essentially involves understanding of abstract concepts.
+This requires one to adopt a language.
+But adopting language for this purpose necessitates epistemic agency.
+And one cannot be unaware their own intention.
+Therefore, an epistemic agent cannot genuinely believe oneself not having epistemic agency.
 Therefore this creature is impossible.

-To use language requires intentionality.
+To adopt and think in a language requires intentionality.
 For example, a dinosaur that accidentally scratches the shape of the symbol "water" into the ground is not using language, because it does not use the symbol intentionally to represent something.
-Therefore, intentionality is necessary for language use.
+Therefore, intentionality is necessary for adopting a language.
 But to use representation intentionally for philosophical reflection just is to exercise the very sort of indirect, agential control over one's beliefs by potentially revising what one holds to be true.

 And we must be able, at least to some extent (including subconsciously), to be aware of our own intentions.
-If we are aware of our intentions to some extent, we believe that we have such intentions.
-Thus, if we use language to engage in philosophical reflection, we must believe in epistemic agency.
+If we are aware of our intentions to some extent, we believe that we have such intentions to that extent.
+Thus, if we adopt a language to engage in philosophical reflection, we cannot genuinely disbelieve epistemic agency.

 Maybe this is not an invincible argument.
 Perhaps with some heavy argument, one may claim we can build a "philosophy machine" that can reflect on arguments and produce a philosophy paper while being completely non-agential.
 Even if so, I believe it is quite obvious that rejecting the principle of sanity, plainly, is to be insane.
 Even if such a "philosophy machine" is possible, I still think no human being should reject this principle, simply because we should not be insane.[^13]